springyulu/lucky-s-job-hunting-notes/README.md

 # lucky-s-job-hunting-notes
 This is the ruined warehouse of a poor puppy who was hit hard on the road to internship application.
 He hopes to use the next four months to achieve a counterattack.
+All the notes here are for the back-end development engineer position, including a summary of basic and moderately difficult knowledge points such as test questions, algorithms; java; databases; networks; intermediate prices; Rpc.
+The above content is all written in xmind.